T of C

 卿雲歌

-Qing Yun Ge 1 Calligraphy of lyrics once used for a National Anthem3 |
+Calligraphy of lyrics once used for a National Anthem3 |

-This qin piece has five untitled sections; each section begins with lyrics that indirectly praise the value of good government then continues with the qin playing solo.13 This seems to suggest that the original text suggested either five distinct songs or one song in five distinct sections.
+This qin piece has five untitled sections; each section begins with lyrics that indirectly praise the value of good government then continues with the qin playing solo.14 This seems to suggest that the original text suggested either five distinct songs or one song in five distinct sections.
 However, from the sources themselves it is not clear that this was the actual intention.
-Indeed, the apparent source of the lyrics seems to divide the same text into three songs, the third one combining into two sections what are here the third, fourth and fifth songs.14
+Indeed, the apparent source of the lyrics seems to divide the same text into three songs, the third one combining into two sections what are here the third, fourth and fifth songs.15

-Original Afterword15
+Original Afterword16

 The original text with my current attempt at understanding it are as follows:

-The identical structure of each section means that the same melody could have been repeated for each section, but in the 1525 version this was not in fact the case.
+The identical structure of the lyrics for each section means that the same melody could have been repeated for each section, but in the 1525 version this was not in fact the case.
 Note also that the meaning of the words fits well into the arrangement that divides the melody into four parts instead of five.

 Footnotes (Shorthand references are explained on a